top of page

 • Executives and professionals in transition.
 Thomas's integrated clinical and business expertise helps effectively address the intersection of personal and professional issues at any life stage.

-• Men coming to grips with rapidly-changing expectations.
+• Men coming to grips with rapidly changing expectations.
 Thomas's up-to-date knowledge of men's issues and his lived experience as a man give him a deep understanding of the unique emotional and psychological challenges men face in an evolving society.

-Thomas uses Gestalt, Narrative, Object Relations, Transpersonal, Family Systems, Cognitive Behavioral, and Solution-focused Brief therapies to help individuals and couples work through and past the sequences, habits, patterns, and unfinished business that are interfering with their happiness.
+and Solution Focused Brief Therapy (SFBT) to help individuals work through and past the sequences, habits, patterns, and unfinished business that are interfering with their happiness.

 The foundational framework for all of Thomas's work comes from Erik Erikson's Stages of Psychosocial Development, Carl Rogers' concept of Unconditional Positive Regard, and the non-dualistic approach to healing and forgiveness taught in A Course In Miracles.